 You can test server speed using our speed checker tool.
 Simply enter the website URL, and you’ll see how fast the server responds around the world.
-Below are some of the tests we did.
-(Click on the image to see the full report.)

 There’s nothing more frustrating than your website going down.
 So your web host’s uptime figure is crucial.
 The better their uptime, the more reliable the host.

 Quite simply, anything less than 99% uptime should be avoided, and 99.9% should be your target.

 You might think that even 98% sounds quite good, but think of it like this: 98% uptime means your site could be down for 3-7 days of the year!

 You can track a web host’s uptime with a free tool like uptimerobot.com.
 Uptime Robot checks your website every five minutes for signs of life, and it alerts you if anything is wrong.
 We use Uptime Robots to monitor our site, and power our uptime figures.